 Government Code Section 11346.2(b)(6) requires a department, board, or commission within the Environmental Protection Agency, the Resources Agency, or the Office of the State Fire Marshal to describe its efforts, in connection with a proposed rulemaking action, to avoid unnecessary duplication or conflicts with federal regulations contained in the Code of Federal Regulations addressing the same issues.
 These agencies may adopt regulations different from these federal regulations upon a finding of one or more of the following justifications: (A) The differing state regulations are authorized by law and/or (B) The cost of differing state regulations is justified by the benefit to human health, public safety, public welfare, or the environment.

-The proposed amendments, with the exception of Item 5, are drafted to be clarifying and nonsubstantive in nature; they do not duplicate or conflict with federal regulations.
-Item 5 updates a test standard to improve consistency with federal standards and ASHRAE 90.1.
+The proposed amendments are drafted to be clarifying and nonsubstantive in nature; they do not duplicate or conflict with federal regulations.